kangax/perfectionkills.com/_posts/2014-12-11-know-thy-reference.md

 And that's a wrap!

-Hopefully you know understand the underlying mechanism of References in Javascript; how they're used in various places and how we can "utilize" them to explain `this` behavior even in non-trivial constructs.
+Hopefully you now understand the underlying mechanism of References in Javascript; how they're used in various places and how we can "utilize" them to explain `this` behavior even in non-trivial constructs.

 Note that everything I mentioned in this post was <b>based on ES5</b>, being current standard and the most implemented one at the moment.
 [ES6](people.mozilla.org/~jorendorff/es6-draft.html) might have some changes, but that's a story for another day.